Daniel-Makram/amazing/README.md

 This is a maze game made from scratch, with a built in random level generator and music!
+It generates levels based on a text chain.

 ## Table of contents
   - [Technologies](#technologies)